sbmkvp/footfall_from_wifi_sensors/review/response.md

 > Paper).
 In LIPIcs-Leibniz International Proceedings in Informatics (Vol.
 > 114).
 Schloss Dagstuhl-Leibniz-Zentrum fuer Informatik.
 >
-> There was no reason for selecting the time in the pilot study. the location
+> There was no reason for selecting the time in the pilot study.
+The location
 > was chosen for it it known to have high number of randomised probe requests
 > and has one of the highest footfall in London.
 For the main study the
-> counting was done such that each location has atleast 2/3 counts in the
+> counting was done such that each location has at least 2/3 counts in the
 > same time interval.

 2. Will you give more detailed information about the data and the parameters